MrTang99/intro2ros_2024_weili_tang/README.md

 - `/traffic_light_status` (`traffic_light_detector/TrafficLightStatus`): Traffic light status and distance.

+#### Parameters
+Thresholds for red pixels, green pixels, yellow pixels and black pixels

+Size of the area of the candidate region

+Size of the Region of Interest

 #### Functionality

 The `traffic_light_detector_node` is responsible for detecting traffic lights and determining their status (Red, Green, Yellow) along with their distance from the vehicle.
 This node processes images from an RGB camera and a depth camera to identify the presence and color of traffic lights.
 The detection process involves image processing, ROI definition, color detection, contour detection, selection of the closest traffic light, color identification, distance calculation, and publishing of the detected traffic light status and distance.